 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: The unable to start error is not a virus, its just an application error.
 It can be a bit annoying to deal with though.
-Luckily, its not that bad.
+Luckily, it is not that bad.
 You should be able to fix this error rather easily.

-The program does not launch and instead give an error saying unable to start.
+The program does not launch and instead gives an error saying unable to start.

 The program that you were trying to start might have been written for 64-bit processors.
 Maybe you are trying to run a 64-bit program on a 32-bit computer.
 There are some other reasons why this problem might be happening.

 Here are some ways to fix the unable to start error.

 Restart The computer

 When this error starts appearing, the first thing you should do is restart the computer.
 Try turning it off and on again.
 The program might just start working.

 Determine Whether The Program Can Run On Your Computer